kkylin/Kaczmarz/README.md

 The main test scripts are

-- [BTtest-backslash.jl](https://github.com/kkylin/Kaczmarz/blob/github/BTtest-backslash.jl): generate a test least-squares problem and solve it using Julia's `\`, which presumably uses SVD;
+- [BTtest-backslash.jl](https://github.com/kkylin/Kaczmarz/blob/github/BTtest-backslash.jl): generate a test least-squares problem and solve it using Julia's `\`;
   and

 - [BTtest-kaczmarz.jl](https://github.com/kkylin/Kaczmarz/blob/github/BTtest-kaczmarz.jl): generate a test least-squares problem and solve it using REK.

-This implementation of REK seems reasonably fast, and has good memory usage compared to, e.g., SVD.
+For Toeplitz problems, this implementation of REK seems reasonably fast, and only requires storing the block column matrix.

 [Kevin K Lin](https://math.arizona.edu/~klin)